 People either have a strong affinity or aversion to Leica cameras and lenses.
-However, due to their incredibly high price points and general image quality, there is a lot of space for discussion about the company’s goods, even though almost everyone on the planet can agree that the M series has a gorgeous design.
+However, due to their incredibly high price points and general image quality, there is a lot of space for discussion about the company’s goods, even though almost everyone can agree that the M series has a gorgeous design.

 I can declare as a working professional that the Leica M type 240 is precisely the camera I was expecting it would be when I purchased it.
 I’ve already put it through its paces at five or six different gigs, and I want to continue to bring it along on every shot I do going forward.
-It’s possible that the HUGE Noctilux f/0.95 lens won’t always work for you, but that’s only because it’s such a hefty lens.
+Of course, it’s possible that the HUGE Noctilux f/0.95 lens won’t always work for you, but that’s only because it’s such a hefty lens.
 In addition, I have the 35mm f/1.4, the 28mm f/2.0, and the 50mm f/1.4.

 Leica M (Typ 240) Build Quality